History of the Soviet Union (1953–1964): During 1959-1964

 Price increases of meat and dairy in the spring of 1962, combined with attempts to convince industrial workers to work harder for the same or less pay, paved the way for a mounting disaster.
 The price increases went into effect on 1 June and were immediately greeted by strikes and demonstrations in several cities, the biggest and most cataclysmic in the city of Novocherkassk where workers went on strike to protest rising costs of living and poor workplace conditions.
 The following day, workers at the Budenny Electric Locomotive Factory marched to the central square of the city where army units fired on them, killing 23.
 Another 116 demonstrators were arrested, with 14 tried for "anti-Soviet agitation" and seven of them sentenced to death.
 The other seven received 10–15 years in prison.
 Smaller riots in other cities were also put down with several fatalities.
 Khrushchev made a speech the same day half-apologizing for the price increases, but insisted that he had no choice.
 He never fully came to terms with the Novocherkassk massacre and did not bring it up in his memoirs.

 During 1963, Khrushchev increasingly despaired over his inability to cure the perennial ailments of Soviet agriculture.
 He accused farmers of needlessly wasting fertilizer, adding that a farmer in the United States would be out of business if he did the same and he also complained about aging kolkhoz managers who should have retired and made way for younger men, but continued to hold onto their jobs.
 Drought affected a large portion of the west-central USSR during the fall months and overall the 1963 harvest was an abject failure with a mere 107 million tons of grain produced and there was serious consideration given to rationing.
 Khrushchev could offer no solutions other than empty sloganeering and criticizing incompetent managers.
-After initially bristling at the idea of importing grain from overseas, he finally gave in after learning that Soviet grain stocks were almost depleted.
+After initially bristling at the idea of importing grain from overseas, he finally gave in after learning that Soviet grain stocks were almost depleted, Khrushchev imported wheat mostly from Canada, but also from others like the United States, who exported wheat for the first time after World War II.